stevemanavalan/IRTEX/README.md

 Next type: python search_resnet50.py --index index_resnet.csv --result dataset(This ranks the results according to cosine and Eucledean and places the images in ResultResnet_Cosine and ResultResnet_Eucledean (Make sure to create these before hand).

+For sample I have already uploaded index_resnet.csv and index_vgg16.csv